 The interaction has two phases: First a rectangle with an inscribed ellipse is laid out, to define what ellipse the PieSlice should be a slice of.
 This phase is much like InteractiveCreate of an Ellipse.
 The second phase is determining the two angles defining the slice.
-This is done using "rubber lines" from the center to the periphery of the ellipse, in direction towards the mouse position.
+This is done using 'rubber lines' from the center to the periphery of the ellipse, in direction towards the mouse position.
 Each of the two angles are set when the mouse is clicked.
 When the last angle is determined, the interaction stops.
-If the-Modifier is ON, in the first phase, the ellipse is constrained to be a circle.
+If theModifier is ON, in the first phase, the ellipse is constrained to be a circle.
 In the second phase, angles are constrained to be multiples of 45 degrees.

-GraphicsText:
+GraphicText:

 The interaction is done via the keyboard.
-Characters are typed in the normal way, and typing Return will end the interaction.
-A mouse click will also stop the interaction.
-During the interaction, the end of the text being typed is marked with a vertical bar ("insertion point").
+Characters are typed in the normal way, and typing <ESCAPE> ot clicking the mouse will end the interaction.
+During the interaction, the end of the text being typed is marked with a vertical bar ('insertion point').